This guide will walk you through how to use a single Splash page to host a hybrid event and cater to guests attending IRL (in real life) or online.

-- Create a reminder email for each list and be sure to include the event safety guidelines for those attending in-person and the virtual Check-In email element for those attending online (see below).
+- Create a reminder email for each list and be sure to include the event safety guidelines for those attending in-person and the Virtual Check-In email element for those attending via the Virtual Event Page (see below).

 |Pro Tip: Give give guests the option to easily change their registration from in-person to online or vice versa.
 Read about how to enable the modify RSVP feature on your event page.|